Invader Zim: Cancellation

-In an interview with Syfy in 2018, Richard Horvitz, the voice of Zim, was questioned about why the show got cancelled; he responded:
+In an interview with Syfy in 2018, Richard Horvitz, the voice of Zim, was questioned about why the show got canceled; he responded:

 There's been a lot of rumors that have abounded for years about why Invader Zim was canceled.
 People think it's the Bloody GIR episode, because there's a quick subliminal shot of GIR all bloodied, but that's not it at all.
 Nickelodeon knew about that shot and they didn't seem to mind.
 But what [the cancellation really was] is this plain simple fact: We had horrible ratings.
 There were two things that were going on in 2001.
 Our ratings were not doing well, our demographic at the time was not The Fairly OddParents demographic, which is what we premiered with, and we premiered to really, really good critical acclaim.
-But ratings-wise, the only real barometer [was the] target audience, 6 to 10 year olds, and I think that it was a little too much for that [demographic], and the parents also might have thought it was a little graphic for them.
+But ratings-wise, the only real barometer [was the] target audience, 6- to 10-year-olds, and I think that it was a little too much for that [demographic], and the parents also might have thought it was a little graphic for them.
 Our ratings never really got off the ground.
 One other thing that people often forget, is that the show premiered in March of 2001.
-By September of 2001, we had the horrible downing of the twin towers.
+By September of 2001, we had the horrible downing of the Twin Towers.
 Given the mood of the country at the time, I don't think people wanted to see shows that were about any kind of destruction or anything that had to do with someone trying to conquer the Earth.